-Sites will be requested to conduct quality control checks of documentation held within the Investigator Site File and Pharmacy Site File at the frequency detailed in the trial monitoring plan.
-Checklists detailing the current version/date of version controlled documents will be provided for this purpose.
+Sites will be requested to conduct quality control checks of documentation held within the Investigator Site File and Pharmacy Site File at the frequency determined for the trial.
+Checklists detailing the current version/date of version controlled documents will be provided by UCL CTC for this purpose.